CentroEPiaggio/force-torque-sensor/README.md

 and add to rqt_plot the topic my_sensor/ft_sensor_topic/wrench/force my_sensor/ft_sensor_topic/wrench/torque

-3) open a thierd terminal and type
+3) open a third terminal and type

 roslaunch force_torque_sensor cylinder_spawner.launch

+A matlab esample of tuning the filter coefficient has been presented in matlab folder.